rafaelurben/autohotkey-utils/README.md

 ### Create URL-Shortcodes

-You can modify the shortcodes used for the [UrlShortcuts](#urlshortcuts) module in the file called "hotkey-urls.txt" or in the settings.
+You can modify the shortcodes used for the [UrlShortcuts](#urlshortcuts) module in the settings.
 Use the following syntax: `shortcode|url`

 Example: